Varun-Kolanu/csoc_flutter/README.md

    ```

 6. Fetch the code from remote:

    ```bash
    git fetch --all
    ```

+7. Add the `debug.keystore` file provided to you (if not, ask a maintainer) in android folder i.e., as `/android/debug.keystore`

-7. Run the following command to install dependencies:
+8. Run the following command to install dependencies:

    ```bash
    flutter pub get
    ```

-8. Run this to start running the app in Physical device or Android emulator:
+9. Run this to start running the app in Physical device or Android emulator:

    ```bash
    flutter run
    ```

+10. Do `git fetch --all` and `git rebase upstream/main` frequently to update the local repository.

 ## Contributing